-So if I do an inspect and show you the actual code, you'll see that there are these list items right here, those are pulling from the category pages menu.
+So if I do an inspection and show you the actual code, you'll see that there are these list items right here, those are pulled from the category pages menu.

-And then there's these other ones that say nav pages, item and page, these are pulling from the Pages menu.
+And then there are these other ones that say nav pages, item, and page, these are pulled from the Pages menu.

 So let me show you where those are and how to add them.

 So this is the easiest way the built-in way, which is to go into the backend of your store, which you can get to like your URL slash admin.

 And you'll see that I have two categories here, category one, and Category Two, which map up to this right here.

 Now whether your category shows up in the menu or not comes down to this green checkmark.

 So if I uncheck this one, and go back to the front end and refresh, you can see category one disappeared.